the episode

 Kimberly Faith: Right.

 John McLarty: So we get into this kind of substitute.
-Well, I’m not gonna be totally surrendered to God, but I’m gonna do these good works.
-I’m gonna give to the poor.
-I’m gonna
+Well, I’m not going to be totally surrendered to God, but I’m going to do these good works.
+I’m going to give to the poor.
+I’m going to go, you know

 John McLarty: Right.